Robert WALLACE

 Advantageously, the present inventors have observed that

-encapsulating said at least one organic acid or salt thereof does
+encapsulating said at least one organic acid or salt thereof

-Additionally, more feed comprising the encapsulated organic acid
+formation.
+Additionally, more feed comprising the encapsulated

-being more palatable to the ruminant.
+and/or the feed being more palatable to the ruminant.

 It is envisaged that the feed compositions according to the